Riverside East

 An existing 500‑kV transmission line runs east-west along I-10 and parallel to the southern SEZ boundary.
 In addition, a 230‑kV line passes through the far western section of the SEZ, a 69‑kV line passes through the eastern portion of the SEZ, along with other transmission lines.

-As of August 2011, 7 solar project applications were pending in the proposed SEZ, and 2 projects had been authorized within the SEZ.
-The combined areas of these applications cover about 57,000 acres (231 km2), about 39% of the proposed SEZ area.
+As of May 2012, 7 solar project applications were pending in the SEZ, and 2 projects had been authorized within the SEZ (one of the authorized projects will require additional case processing and environmental review to consider a post-authorization request to change technology to PV).
+The combined areas of these applications cover about 57,000 acres (231 km2), about 39% of the SEZ developable area.